HIPAA Privacy Notice

 4. How will the Plan protect my privacy?

 If your state laws provide more stringent privacy protections than HIPAA, the more stringent state law may apply to protect your rights.
+Similarly, where federal law provides more stringent privacy protections than HIPAA, including 42 C.F.R.
+Part 2, which governs records relating to substance use disorder treatment, those federal protections will apply.
 If you have any questions about your rights under any particular federal or state law, please contact the person identified below as the Privacy Officer.

 6. How do I authorize a release of my PHI or my dependents’ PHI?